 You can create a content marketing strategy yourself if you have the time, resources and expertise to do it.
-You can also consult or hire a specialist or an agency with required expertise.
+You can also consult or hire a specialist or a content marketing agency with the required expertise.

-This will help you make sure that your content marketing strategy is focused towards achieving your business goals and giving your audience a satisfying experience.
-You will have a concrete content marketing plan that covers all its key aspects. like, what content to produce, what format to produce content in, where to publish content, user experience and design from conversion rate optimization perspective, how to distribute your content on digital and how to measure it.
+This will help you make sure that your content marketing strategy is focused on achieving your business goals and giving your audience a satisfying experience.
+You will have a concrete content marketing plan that covers all its key aspects like, what content to produce, what format to produce content in, where to publish content, user experience and design from conversion rate optimization perspective, how to distribute your content on digital and how to measure its success.

 Content marketing with SEO

 Both content marketing and SEO have one common element – content writing.
 So, even though both have independent territories, they can provide leverage to each other and together they form a beneficial combination in most cases.